 - 1,000 yen for high school and university students

 - To get to MIHO MUSEUM, please get off at JR Ishiyama Station (石山駅) and change for Teisan Bus.
 For more information about the bus service, please refer to HERE.

 The Fascinating Shigaraki Ware Attractions in Shigaraki Town

 If you are passionate about pottery, what attracts you to Kōka is probably not ninja attractions but its ceramic industry.
 Housing one of the Six Ancient Kilns in Japan, Shigaraki ware (信楽焼), you can often spot a chubby ceramic raccoon dog here and there in the city!

-If you want to know more about the pottery-themed attractions in Kōka, please refer to our article on the Fascinating Shigaraki Ware Attractions in Shigaraki Town.
+If you want to know more about the pottery-themed attractions in Kōka, please refer to our Fascinating Shigaraki Ware Attractions in Shigaraki Town article.